ragle/searchlight/README.md

 ===========
 A framework for creating simple applications that find [VIVO profiles](http://www.vivoweb.org) relevant to content in the user's browser.

-##TO DO
-*  Add links to readme.md once DNS is resolving to documentation / about gh-pages...

 ##Demo
 To learn more about VIVO Searchlight apps and try out an application created with The Searchlight Framework, check out our about page.